Oregon Shakespeare Festival

 The Oregon Shakespeare Festival (OSF) is a regional repertory theatre in Ashland, Oregon, United States, founded in 1935 by Angus L. Bowmer.
 The Festival now offers matinee and evening performances of a wide range of classic and contemporary plays not limited to Shakespeare.
 During the Festival, between five and eleven plays are offered in daily rotation six days a week in its three theatres.
 It welcomed its millionth visitor in 1971, its 10-millionth in 2001, and its 20-millionth visitor in 2015.
+It draws 350,000 visitors annually.